est2mzd/UdaCity_CppPro05/README.md

 4. Run it: `./Block_Breaking`.
 <br><br><br>

-## Criteria 2 : The README indicates which project is chosen.
+## Criteria 1-2 (required) : The README indicates which project is chosen.

-### 2-1 : The README describes the project you have built.
+### 1-2-1 : The README describes the project you have built.
 * I chose the video game as my project program.
 * The game name is "Block Breaking game".
 * The game has 4 types of objects.